openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-The conditional-and operator '&&' is similar to '&' (see :ref:`Bitwise and Logical Expressions`) but evaluates its right-hand operand only if the left-hand operand’s value is ``true``.
+The *conditional-and* operator '&&' is similar to '&' (see :ref:`Bitwise and Logical Expressions`) but evaluates its right-hand operand only if the left-hand operand’s value is ``true``.

-The computation results of '&&' and '&' on the *boolean* operands are the same result unless the right-hand operand expression is evaluated conditionally.
+The computation results of '&&' and '&' on *boolean* operands are the same unless the right-hand operand expression is evaluated conditionally.

 .. code-block:: abnf